erkandem/multi-dump-restore/README.md

 Also dumping the database table wise might be an overkill, since some grouping is desired.
 Examples could be:
- - different volume slices for fluid/speed simulations,
+ - different volume slices for speed simulations,
  - different financial options chains listed for an / on an underlying

-A Posgres schema offers a structural element to isolate tables much like folders are used to isolate files.
+A Postgres schema offers a structural element to isolate tables much like folders are used to isolate files.
-Backups for single digit schemata and tables might conveniently be done interactivly at the shell or with GUI tools like pgAdmin.
+Backups for single digit schemata and tables might conveniently be done interactively at the shell or with GUI tools like pgAdmin.
 For everything else, there's **`multi dump-restore`**. (rip MasterCard)